 If we made changes to our code and want to push them to our remote repository then after changing the changes, we should run the following commands inside that directory.

 Hurray!
 We have successfully hosted our Project Source Code in Github repository.
-Github is fast and more flexible web based hosting service which is easy to use and to manage distributed revision control.
-Millions of awesome Open Source projects are hosted in github.
+Github is fast and more flexible web-based hosting service that is easy to use and to manage distributed revision control.
+Millions of awesome Open Source projects are hosted in Github.
 So, if you have any questions, suggestions, feedback please write them in the comment box below.
-Thank you !
+Thank you!
 Enjoy Github :-)